nyrkio/git-perf/README.md

 # git-perf - Your git performance history

-Extends git log, git blame, git status, git show and git diff with performance change data from nyrkio.com
+Extends git log, git blame, git status, git show and git diff with performance change data from nyrkio.com.

+Note that the focus is on surfacing the statistically significant performance change points, as highlighted by Nyrkiö.
+Benchmark results for each individual commit, or the random variation from commit to commit, is not shown at all.

 This is a work in progress, currently `git perf blame` `git perf log` and `git perf status` are supported.